afeld/python-public-policy/syllabus.md

 - **Minimal feedback:** -10 points
 - **Not reviewed:** -20 points

-{% if id == "nyu" %}

-#### Resubmission

-For submissions that showed effort and were on time, the assignment can be resubmitted to improve the score, up to full credit.
-This will be due before the next class — see the [schedule](#schedule) — and can be resubmitted through {{submission_tool_name}}.
-{% endif %}

 #### Extensions

 Requests for extensions will only be considered if made via email before the deadline, up to [the late submission cutoff shown above](#schedule).
-Late submission deadlines will only be extended if there is accomodation requested through the school.{% if id == "nyu" %} Resubmission deadlines will not be extended.{% endif %}
+Late submission deadlines will only be extended if there is accomodation requested through the school.

 ### Participation